S3-working-group/s3-practical-guide/S3-practical-guide.md

 -   involves people in co-creating agreements
 -   fosters accountability and sense of ownership

-Proposal forming may be also be used by an individual.
+_Proposal Forming_ may also be used by an individual.

 ---

 ### Proposal Forming Steps

 - **Consent to driver**: _Is this driver relevant for us to respond to?
 Is the driver statement an accurate description of what is happening and what is needed?_
-- **Deepen shared understanding of driver**: invite essential questions to understand more detail about the driver.
+- **Deepen shared understanding of driver**: invite essential questions to understand the driver in more detail.
 - **Collect considerations** phrased as questions relating to possible solutions.
 Questions either reveal constraints (information gathering questions) or possibilities (generative questions).
 - **Answer** any information gathering questions if possible.
 - **Prioritize** considerations.
 - **Gather ideas** as possible ingredients for a proposal.
 - **Design a proposal** for addressing the driver considering the creative ideas and information gathered so far.
-This is usually done by a smaller group (tuners).
+This is usually done by a smaller group of "tuners".

 ---